School of Health Studies and Education

 Partnerships and Advising

-Saint Joseph's partnership programs provide opportunities for students interested in health career fields to earn either accelerated entry into clinical programs or priority consideration for admission.
+Saint Joseph's partnership programs provide opportunities for students enrolled in majors across the University who interested in health career fields to earn either accelerated entry into clinical programs or priority consideration for admission.
 A dedicated Health Professions Advising Office aids students in shaping their coursework to best prepare them for their next steps — including continued education in nursing, physical and occupational therapy, radiologic sciences and osteopathic medicine.